armcknight/mtg/README.md

     - [x] Scryfall API
     - [x] Scryfall bulk data download
         - [ ] automate downloading bulk data dumps
+        - [ ] migrations should update scryfall data that is out of date in the managed collection after a new bulk data download
         - [ ] put it behind a local HTTP server so it doesn't have to be decoded on every invocation of the CLI
 - Accept inputs from other scanner apps:
     - [ ] collectr